d-pettersson/CODE-SE-15-Advanced-Machine-Learning/README.md

 9. Further training weights will be uploaded to Google drive, ready to be used in the image generation process

 ### Metrics
-The metrics are available in the above mentioned Google Colab notebook, and allows us to analyse the fidelity of the generated images.

-There are three different metrics currently available in the notebook:
+Some metrics are available in the above mentioned Google Colab notebook, and allows us to analyze the fidelity of the generated images.
+A more detailed explanation is available in the main notebook from this repo.
-- The first one is the <b>FID - or Fréchet Inception Distance (FID score)</b>.
-It is used to determine visual similarity between two datasets of images.
-The FID score for this model shows us the disparity between our dataset and 'reality' represented by the 'inception_v3' model.
-We can assume that the score would lower with an augmentation of training time.
-The current score is <b>23.1470</b>.

-- The second metric is the <b>PPL or Perceptual Path Length</b>.
-Meaning that it measures the difference between consecutive images when interpolating between two random inputs.
-The lower the value, the more perceptually smooth the latent space is.
-The current score is <b>71.5810</b>.

-- The last metric is <b>Precision and Recall</b>.
-Precision is the ability of a classification model to identify only the relevant data points.
-Recall is the ability of a model to find all the relevant cases within a dataset.
-The current scores are

 For further analysis, Nvidia provides additional evaluation metrics: [link](https://github.com/NVlabs/stylegan2#evaluation-metrics)

 ### Generation
 The main notebook can be used to synthetize various sequences of images.
 Either random individual images, random keyframed sequences and keyframed sequences with pre-defined keyframes.
 This can be found under the <b>'StyleGAN2'</b> section.

+Each export of image types are limited to a certain amount of images relative to their type (results_random_sequence, results_keyframe_multi_sequence, results_keyframe_sequence, results_random).
+Move the results in these various folder to another folder to be able to generate new images.
+The number of images is defined by the ``number_of_frames`` variable.
+For the ``results_keyframe_multi_sequence``, the number of images is defined by ``number_of_frames x number of keyframes``.

+To create videos out of these images sequences, it is recommended to install [ffmpeg](https://www.ffmpeg.org/) - the command used is included in the notebook and can be used separately in a command line.

 ## Roadmap
 This being the first explorative part of the installation, a roadmap for the following steps is defined here: